António Caetano

-António de Oliveira Caetano (born 5 July 1966) is a Portuguese former footballer who played as a left-back.
+António de Oliveira Caetano (born 5 July 1966) is a Portuguese former professional footballer who played as a left-back.
 He was also a manager.

 Club career

 Born in Feira (Santa Maria da Feira), Caetano played 16 uninterrupted Primeira Liga seasons, appearing in exactly 300 matches for Boavista FC (three spells, making his debut at only 17), C.F.
 Estrela da Amadora – helping the Lisbon club to win the Taça de Portugal in his second year– Vitória de Guimarães, C.F.
 Os Belenenses and S.C.
 Beira-Mar.
-He retired as a professional in 2000, aged 33.
+He retired in 2001, aged 34.

 Caetano worked as a manager in the following decade, mainly in the lower leagues and also as an assistant and with Boavista's juniors.
 In the 2002–03 campaign, he was in charge of Segunda Liga team C.D.
 Aves for 11 games.